Simon-Tesla/Raccoony/README.md

    `[service]/[username]/[id]_[filename]_by_[username].[ext]`
  * Easily view a downloaded submission or user's folder in the OS file manager.
  * Open all submissions in a given view in new tabs.
+ * Preview image submissions in a fullscreen view.

 Many more features are planned.
 Check the issue tracker for some of them and please feel free to suggest more.